 \section{Abstract}

-Strong existence and pathwise uniqueness of solutions with $L^{\infty}$-vorticity of 2D stochastic Euler equations is proved.
-The noise is multiplicative and involves first derivatives.
+The strong existence and the pathwise uniqueness of solutions with $L^{\infty}$-vorticity of the 2D stochastic Euler equations are proved.
+The noise is multiplicative and it involves the first derivatives.
 A Lagrangian approach is implemented, where a stochastic flow solving a nonlinear flow equation is constructed.
-Stability under regularization is also proved.
+The stability under regularizations is also proved.